The Corporate Tax Planning Law Review: Colombia

 |United Kingdom||Up to 15 per cent*||10 per cent†||10 per cent||Yes|

-† These Treaties to Avoid Double Taxation provide the non-taxation at the source of the interest paid to the other state or to certain public entities of the other state.
-The following treaties also provide the non-taxation of certain other activities: Spain – sale on credit of merchandise and loans granted by banks; Switzerland – sale on credit of merchandise and loans granted by banks; Czech Republic: – sale on credit of merchandise and loans granted by banks for a period not exceeding three years.
+† These treaties to avoid double taxation provide the non-taxation at the source of the interest paid to the other state or to certain public entities of the other state.
+The following treaties also provide the non-taxation of certain other activities: Spain – sale on credit of merchandise and loans granted by banks; Switzerland – sale on credit of merchandise and loans granted by banks; and the Czech Republic – sale on credit of merchandise and loans granted by banks for a period not exceeding three years.

 Colombian legislation establishes two types of tax regimes applicable to operations with foreign companies operating in low-tax jurisdictions: non-cooperative jurisdictions and preferential tax regimes.
-These operations are subject to severe tax effects such as a 32 per cent withholding tax regardless of the nature of the income (interests, dividends and others).
-In addition, all operations performed by Colombian taxpayers within non-cooperative jurisdictions or preferential tax regimes are subject to the transfer-pricing regime, whether or not they are related parties.
+These operations are subject to severe tax effects, such as a 35 per cent withholding tax, regardless of the nature of the income (interests, dividends and others).
+In addition, all operations performed by Colombian taxpayers within non-cooperative jurisdictions or preferential tax regimes are subject to the transfer pricing regime, whether or not they are related parties.

-Likewise, since 2004, Colombia has a transfer-pricing regime applicable to operations with foreign related parties that follows the OECD guidelines and aims to ensure that intercompany transactions are at arm's length.
+Likewise, since 2004, Colombia has a transfer pricing regime that is applicable to operations with foreign related parties that follows the OECD guidelines and aims to ensure that intercompany transactions are at arm's length.

 ii Common ownership: group structures and intercompany transactions

-There are no consolidated group taxation mechanisms under Colombian tax law; however, groups of companies shall take the following into account when evaluating their tax-planning strategies:
+There are no consolidated group taxation mechanisms under Colombian tax law; however, groups of companies should take the following into account when evaluating their tax planning strategies:

-- Dividends distributions – As previously mentioned, as a general rule, dividends distributed by a Colombian subsidiary to another Colombian company are subject to a 7.5 per cent withholding tax.
-This can be avoided if the dividend distributions is made to a Colombian holding company (CHC) or if is made within a group of companies duly registered with the Chamber of Commerce.
+- Dividends distributions: as previously mentioned, as a general rule, dividends distributed by a Colombian subsidiary to another Colombian company are subject to a 7.5 per cent withholding tax.
+This can be avoided if the dividend distribution is made to a Colombian holding company (CHC) or if it is made within a group of companies, or within controlled and controlling companies, duly registered with the Chamber of Commerce.

-- CHC Regime – Pursuant to the 2018 and 2019 tax reforms a new holding regime was adopted in Colombia.
-This regime, as further explained below, is highly attractive for foreign companies or individuals investing in various jurisdictions through Colombia.
-It is, therefore, a very interesting tax-planning tool for multinationals.
+- The CHC regime: pursuant to the 2018 and 2019 tax reforms, a new holding regime was adopted in Colombia.
+This regime, as is further explained below, is highly attractive for foreign companies or individuals investing in various jurisdictions throughout Colombia.
+It is therefore a very interesting tax planning tool for multinationals.

 Colombian companies with a minimum 10 per cent participation in the capital of at least two subsidiaries can opt in, provided that one of their main activities is investing in securities, investing in shares of foreign or Colombian companies, or the management of these investments.

-The CHC Regime provides tax benefits for (1) the shareholders of the CHC, and (2) the CHC itself, as summarised in the following tables.5
+The CHC regime provides tax benefits for (1) the shareholders of the CHC and (2) the CHC itself, as summarised in the following tables.3